Catyre/Djinn/README.md

 This repository was made as a means of quickly sharing my codebase to people so they can help me troubleshoot problems/offer help in the design of the engine.

+### About Djinn

 https://user-images.githubusercontent.com/7707850/226810901-94b4dbc5-546b-474b-8d47-bb78ae93647a.mp4

 This is a video demonstrating the `solarsystem` demo, which simulates the orbits of the inner planets and Jupiter.
 The orbits, speeds, and relative sizes are to scale, however orbital distances are not to scale with radial distances.

+There is also `bouncyball`, which is simply a ball bouncing against a flat surface, and `lunarorbit`, which is another orbit demo except just the Moon-Earth system.

 Djinn is heavily (but not entirely) based on the paradigms introduced in "Game Physics Engine Development" by Ian Millington.
 His GitHub -- and the Cyclone engine upon which Djinn is based -- can be found [here](https://github.com/idmillington).